Socorro Gill - Confessions of a Mother's Heart

 IF this is you and you want help, ask God to help you, and then talk with someone you trust and ask for prayer.
 IF you know of a bible study or woman’s group in your area, or at church, get plugged in and share with others your heart (without tearing down your husband or kids}.
 You have to take responsibility for your actions too.

-Finally, if you are in my area (currently Denver area in Colorado, USA and would like to come to one of my “Mom Time-Out” gatherings or “Tea Time”, email me from my website by using the contact form on this page (see below).
+Finally, if you are in my area (currently Denver, Colorado, USA and would like to come to one of my “Ladies Time-Out” gatherings, email me from my website by using the contact form on this page (see below).

 Please let me know if you were blessed by this post.
 I would love to know if you feel, or have felt the same before.
 Share some insight too, if you can!